Student arrested after threat made to Berea-Midpark Middle School

-MIDDLEBURG HEIGHTS, Ohio (WJW) – The Berea City Schools said the student behind a threat that led to the closure of Berea-Midpark Middle School Friday has been identified.
+MIDDLEBURG HEIGHTS, Ohio (WJW) – Middleburg Heights police confirm the student behind the threat that closed Berea Mid-Park Middle School was arrested and is being processed before being transferred to juvenile detention.

 Wheeler said a student who received a copy of the message emailed it to the school principal Thursday night.
 The district contacted Middleburg Heights police and cancelled classes Friday to allow time to investigate.